 Central Location

 With all hotel Indigos, it’s all location, location, location.
 And Chester doesn’t let the side down.
-It’s in a great location close to the city center, historical center, and of course, the train station.
+It’s in a great location close to the city center, the historical center, and of course, the train station.

 You will find everything you need within walking distance from the hotel, including an abundance of good places to eat in Chester from fine dining to fast food, depending on what you are looking for.